Skip to content

 Lawrence Johnston with members of the garden team at Hidcote | © National Trust Images

 For centuries, the hamlet of Hidcote Bartrim led a quiet rural existence.
 Located 600 feet above sea level in the northern Cotswolds, its sole purpose was agriculture.
 All of this changed in 1907, however, when Lawrence Johnston purchased the estate on behalf of his mother.
-The National Trust began caring for Hidcote in 1948 and this year celebrates 75 years of looking after this historic garden.
+The National Trust began caring for Hidcote in 1948 and has now been looking after this historic garden for more than 75 years.

 Early history